About / NOAA Climate Resilience Regional Challenge

 NOAA Climate Resilience Regional Challenge

-Approximately $575 million is available for projects that build the resilience of coastal communities to extreme weather (e.g., hurricanes and storm surge) and other impacts of climate change, including sea level rise and drought.
+The focus of this grant program is on collaborative projects that increase the resilience of coastal communities to extreme weather (e.g., hurricanes and storm surge) and other impacts of climate change, including sea level rise and drought.
+Approximately $575 million is available.
+Funded projects will address risk reduction and regional collaboration and equity, and build enduring capacity for adaptation.

 Ver video en español.